swapnil1987/databases/README.md

     - This paper uses text analysis to construct a continuous financial stress index (FSI) for 110 countries over each quarter during the period 1967-2018.

 3. [Global Alternative Finance data depository hosted by the Cambridge Center for Alternative Finance (CCAF)](https://www.jbs.cam.ac.uk/faculty-research/centres/alternative-finance/research/a-global-alternative-finance-data-depository/)

+4. Database of monetary policy shocks for an unbalanced sample of 33 countries
+    - Used by the paper _Monetary Policy Transmission Heterogeneity: Cross-country Evidence_, Deb et al. 2023 (IMF Working Paper)

+5.